Pan Jianwei: Awards and recognition

 Pan was elected to the Chinese Academy of Sciences in 2011 at the age of 41, making him one of the youngest CAS academicians.
 He was then elected to the World Academy of Sciences in 2012 and won the International Quantum Communication Award in the same year.

 In April 2014, he was appointed Vice President of the University of Science and Technology of China.

 His team's work on double quantum-teleportation was selected as the Physics World "Top Breakthrough of the Year" in 2015.
 His team, whose members include Peng Chengzhi, Chen Yu'ao, Lu Chaoyang, and Chen Zengbing, won the State Natural Science Award (First Class) in 2015.

 In 2017, the journal Nature named Pan, along with such figures as Ann Olivarius and Scott Pruitt, one of the top 10 people who made "a significant impact in science either for good or for bad", with the label "Father of Quantum" given to Pan.
+The same year he won the Future Science Prize.

 Pan was included in Time magazine's 100 Most Influential People of 2018.
+The same year, he became a laureate of the Asian Scientist 100 by the Asian Scientist.

 In 2019, Pan was appointed as lead editor of Physical Review Research.
+He also received The Optical Society's R. W. Wood Prize.

 In 2020, Pan received the ZEISS Research Award.